What Is the Average Salary of a Jewelry Repair Technician?

 While jeweler and precious stone and metal worker employment is expected to decline at a rate of 10% over the 2012-2022 period, the BLS highlighted that job opportunities in repair would be best for those who completed formal training in a diploma, certificate or degree program in gemology or jewelry repair.
 You can find these programs offered through technical schools, professional organizations and community colleges.
 Many facilities also offer the option to pursue distance-learning online.
 You can expect to complete a training program that includes jewelry design and casting in 6-12 months; a course in solely jewelry repair may be shorter.

-Whether you train in a professional course or on-the-job at a retail business or manufacturer, you'd need skills in fixing, modifying and cleaning jewelry.
+Whether you train in a professional course or on-the-job at a retail business or manufacturer, you must feel comfortable fixing, modifying and cleaning jewelry.
 You may start as a bench jeweler and receive specific training in such skills as soldering and resizing customer jewelry, resetting stones and fixing broken links or clasps.
 As you gain experience or pursue additional education, your employer might expand your job tasks to include other responsibilities, including sales, product design or fabrication, and your salary may increase to reflect this.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: